mattermost/mattermost-handbook/operations/operations/publishing/publishing-guidelines/voice-tone-and-writing-style-guidelines.md

 **Punctuation: Commas**

 We use the Oxford (serial) comma in our documentation.
-For example: "Mattermost's writing style is clear, concise, and simple" as opposed to "Mattermost's writing style is clear, concise and simple".)
+For example: "Mattermost's writing style is clear, concise, and simple" as opposed to "Mattermost's writing style is clear, concise and simple").

 **Capitalization**